ksaitor/manual-crypto-exchange-guide/README.md

-# How to behave in a manual crypto/fiat exchange.
+# How to behave in a manual (offline) crypto-to-fiat transaction.

 > TL;DR
 1. Pick the least volotile cryptocurrency